 --help usage information is:

-The standard output is one line per selected hit.
-Each line contains the following space-separated fields:
+The standard output is one line per selected hit, preceded by header lines (beginning

-starts_stops but may include adjustments made to resolve overlaps between hits.)
+resolved may include adjustments made to resolve overlaps between hits)

 For now, don't set